Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking to the press, the leader of Hanoi Parking Lot Exploitation Company Limited said that the unit is coordinating with related units to survey, compile statistics, and list locations to arrange parking lots combined with charging stations along Ring Road 1.

-After an initial survey, the company proposed a number of locations that could be used to arrange parking lots combined with charging stations for electric vehicles, including vacant land from house number 621-768 De La Thanh Street; parking lots in vacant land next to the Russian Embassy headquarters in the roundabout area of Ring Road 1 - Kim Ma - Cau Giay.
+After an initial survey, the company proposed a number of locations for parking and charging stations for electric vehicles, including vacant land from house number 621-768 De La Thanh street; parking lot in vacant land next to the Russian Embassy headquarters in the roundabout area of Ring Road 1 - Kim Ma - Cau Giay.

 Regarding charging stations, relevant units are currently reviewing locations to report to the city.
 According to Mr. Thanh, Hanoi leaders have requested that common standards be established, not to install them everywhere, leading to a lack of connectivity later on.
 Different car manufacturers can charge together on the charging posts for people to access, and no company has a monopoly on the charging posts.